chef-boneyard/chef-web-docs-2016/includes_api_omnitruck/includes_api_omnitruck_client_supported_versions.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

+The following table lists the versions that are available for the |chef client|:

 .. list-table::
    :widths: 320 60 60 60
    :header-rows: 1